Improved concentration of Laguerre and Jacobi ensembles: Results

 \subsubsection{Moments}

-Theorem \ref{thm:j2} implies the concentration of any smooth multivariable function of $\mu_1,\mu_2,\ldots,\mu_n$.
-The main result of this subsubsection is tighter concentration bounds for the first and second moments of the Jacobi ensemble.
+Theorem \ref{thm:j2} implies the concentration of any smooth multivariate function of $\mu_1,\mu_2,\ldots,\mu_n$.
+The main result of this subsubsection is tighter concentration bounds (than those implied by Theorem \ref{thm:j2}) for the first and second moments of the Jacobi ensemble.

 Let